bennychethana/tf-aws-infra-fork/README.md

 NOTE: availability zones will be fetched dynamically.
 The CIDR for the subnets will also be calculated dynamically for the available zones

+## A04

+Adding an ec2 resource which will launched with the custom image we built using packer

 ## Terraform Commands

 - `terraform init`